ValentinHirschi/AlphaLoopRustRacer/README.md

 # Install

-Place this repository in the `alpha_loop` directory and generate the three test proceses using the `<TEST_CASE>.aL` cards present in the repository.
+Place this repository in the `alpha_loop` directory and generate the three test processes using the `<TEST_CASE>.aL` cards present in the repository.

 # Run